Yale-BIM/f21-assignments/assignment-3/README.md

 the position of a simulated moving object as a ROS tf frame ("target") relative to the robot's "camera_color_optical_frame" frame.

-    - Create a new ROS node in Python within the script directory of the `shutter_lookat` package.
+    - Create a new ROS node in Python within the `scripts` directory of the `shutter_lookat` package.
 The node should be named `publish_target_relative_to_realsense_camera.py`.
 The python script should have executable permissions.

     - Within your new node: